pslucas0212/OCP47-IPI-vSphere-Install/README.md

 - DHCP service - no particular notes needed here

-### Optional - Create an ssh key for password-less ssh to the ssh to master node for debugging, etc.
+### Optional - Create an ssh key for password-less ssh to the master node for debugging, etc.
 1. Create an ssh key

         ssh-keygen -t rsa -b 4096 -N '' -f ~/.ssh/ocp45

     <img src="images/SSHKey01.jpg" width="600"/>
-2. Start up ssh-agent and add the new key to the ssh-agent.
-This key will be added during the installation.
+2. Start up the ssh-agent and add the new key to the ssh-agent.

         eval "$(ssh-agent -s)"
         ssh-add .ssh/ocp45